-Ever since the Industrial Revolution created the need for specialized knowledge to run equipment and manage employees, our education system has been creating a cult of experts – people who spend large portions of their working lives focusing on increasingly narrow ranges of highly specialized information.
+Ever since the Industrial Revolution created the need to run equipment and manage employees, our education system has been creating experts – people who spend large portions of their working lives focusing on increasingly narrow ranges of highly specialized information.
 In a market-driven economy, these “experts” are able to charge for access to the information they “own.”
-Even things like seeds and research animals are now being patented for sale to the highest bidder.
+Even things like seeds, research animals, and medicines are now patented for sale to the highest bidder.

-Most of us willingly pay others to design and build our houses, program our computers, settle our legal disputes, entertain us, grow our food, and cure our illnesses.
+Most of us willingly pay others to design and build our houses and other buildings, program our computers, settle our legal disputes, entertain us, grow our food, and cure our illnesses.
 We do not have the time and interest to develop the necessary skills for looking after these things for ourselves because we are too busy pursuing our own fields of interest and expertise, or we lack the required sort of ability.

 But there is more to it than that.
 The “experts” have an interest in convincing us that what they know how to do is too difficult, time-consuming, or complicated for the rest of us to learn.
 And because we have bought into the assumption that we can only “get knowledge” by being painstakingly taught by highly schooled experts, we do not recognize or value the knowledge, wisdom, and skills that we have gained, often incidentally, on our own or that has been passed down to us.
-So even those of us who want to build our own houses, program our own computers, entertain ourselves, or look after our own health often do not feel qualified...and are discouraged from doing so.
+So even those of us who want to build our own houses, program our own computers, entertain ourselves, or look after our own health often do not feel qualified.

-Even if we wanted to learn these skills, it would be difficult.
-Many of them are not taught in school and even people who have such skills often do not value them enough to pass them along to their children or other young people.
-We have been conditioned not to think of ourselves as self-reliant people who can do these things...or teach ourselves to do them.
-School has taught us to be emotionally and intellectually dependent.
+We have been conditioned not to think of ourselves as self-reliant people who can do these things or teach ourselves to do them.
+So, in many ways, school has taught us to be intellectually dependent.

-The issue is complicated by the fact that we rank some types of knowledge as more important than other types, often based on the relative amount of physical effort required or the amount of money they earn.
-For instance, the ability to fix a car or build a house, which require physicality and a tolerance for dirt, rank lower on the prestige scale than more intellectual tasks like programming a computer or doing genetic research.
+The issue is complicated by the fact that we rank some types of knowledge as more important than other types, often based on the relative amount of physical effort required or on the amount of money they earn.
+For instance, the ability to fix a car or build a house, which requires physicality and a tolerance for dirt, ranks lower on the prestige scale than more intellectual tasks like programming a computer or doing genetic research.

 If this sort of comparing and competing encouraged us to fulfill our own potential, it might be useful.
 Unfortunately for many people, it merely results in reduced self-esteem because we do not measure up to some “expert” standard.